singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/GettingStarted/index.md

 ### Configuring Service

-The components that interact with the service are located in src/pages/ExampleService.
+The components that interact with the service are located in src/pages/calculator.
 The app automatically chooses which service to display based on the `REACT_APP_NETWORK` selected:

--   For `sepolia`, it uses `TestExampleService`.
+-   For `sepolia`, it uses `Testcalculator`.
--   For `mainnet`, it uses `ExampleService`.
+-   For `mainnet`, it uses `calculator`.

 To configure the project to work with your service, you need to specify the `orgId` and `serviceId` in the `src/config/service.ts` file.
 There are two configurations: one for mainnet and one for sepolia testnet.